Tired of being stuck at home? This website lets you peek out of windows around the world

 But it’s not just like you’re looking at Streetmode on Google Maps.
 Each window features the submitter’s name in the top left and their location in the top right, as well as any personal items that are picked up by the camera—a toaster in Wehrheim, Germany; planters and pillows in Ness Ziona, Israel; a mug in Vila Nova de Gaia, Portugal.
 Each window gives you the opportunity to experience another part of the world through the intimate context of someone’s home.

 And it’s not just static images on the screen—users submit 10-minute videos of their window view, which means you can watch as heavy rain falls among ferns in Gurgaon, India, or as the wind blows a willow tree in Glasgow, Scotland.
 You might even be charmed by a few happy pups, like a beagle on the porch in Bangalore and a gray cat on the window sill in Rochester, NY.

-(You can also contribute your own little corner of the world.)
+The couple says more than 500 people have submitted their videos to the website, and about 100 have been uploaded so far.
+They screen them the “old-school way, so that takes a bit of time.”
+Contributors have been as young as 21 and as old as 81.
+If you want to contribute your own little corner of the world, you can do so here.

 The result is delightfully surprising—I just wanted to keep clicking.
 In fact, I did click through dozens of views, inspiring a nostalgia for when I could simply buy a ticket to sate my wanderlust and cure a little homesickness for places I haven’t been yet.
 And the view is beautiful, no matter where you’re currently sitting.